-159 See supra notes 19-20 (discussing the Commission's use of its unfairness analysis when identifying certain telemarketing practices as abusive).
+159 See supra notes 19 - 20 (discussing the Commission's use of its unfairness analysis when identifying certain telemarketing practices as abusive).

 Finally, consumers cannot reasonably avoid the economic injury caused by the use of these types of payments in telemarketing.
 Telemarketers that direct consumers to pay via cash-to-cash money transfers and cash reload mechanisms effectively and deliberately deprive consumers of the anti-fraud monitoring, accountability, and dispute resolution rights of other payment methods.
 Given the complexity of regulations governing various payment methods, consumers do not understand the effect of the telemarketer's choice on their important consumer protections.
-Furthermore, the Commission's law enforcement record shows that telemarketers often use these payment mechanisms in connection with deceptive and high-pressure sales pitches, which are orchestrated to distract consumers from fully appreciating the risks associated with sending a cash-to-cash money transfer or providing a cash reload mechanism to a telemarketer.161 Thus, the substantial and unavoidable injury to consumers resulting from the use of cash-to-cash money transfers and cash money transfer activities.
-The settlement also requires MoneyGram to provide clear and conspicuous fraud warnings on the front of all its money transfer forms and on its Web site.
-These notifications urge consumers not to send money to strangers; describe the most common types of scams currently utilizing MoneyGram's money transfer system; and warn consumers that after the money is collected by the recipient, consumers cannot obtain a refund from MoneyGram even if the transfer was the result of fraud.
-The settlement also requires MoneyGram to cancel and refund money transfers if consumers claim the transfer was the result of fraud and if the recipient has not yet picked up the money.
+Furthermore, the Commission's law enforcement record shows that telemarketers often use these payment mechanisms in connection with deceptive and high-pressure sales pitches, which are orchestrated to distract consumers from fully appreciating the risks associated with sending a cash-to-cash money transfer or providing a cash reload mechanism to a telemarketer.
+Thus, the substantial and unavoidable injury to consumers resulting from the use of cash-to-cash money transfers and cash reload mechanisms in telemarketing is not outweighed by the benefit to consumers or competition.